bgaurav7/WordBizz/README.md

 WordBizz
 ========
 This is a fun, competitive, multiplayer, educational vocabulary game based on sound cues and definitions.
+Helps user to learn new words.

 The degree of difficulty of each word is designated by a color code (green/orange/red).
 The player reads the definition and guesses the word answer based on starting sound given at each card.